MattPenaTV/MattPenaTV/README.md

 - 👋 Hi, I’m @MattPenaTV
 - 👀 I’m interested in C#, Java, and Ruby
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently learning Java and Ruby
 - 📫 Shoot me a text at 914-564-7860 or email at matthewpena821@gmail.com

 <!---